 At the beginning of each enrollment period, registration for classes will be held.
 Each registration will consist of a regular registration period and a time for late registration and schedule changes.
-Early registrations will normally be conducted through Campus Connect, Vernon College's online registration process, at the discretion of VC administrators.
+Early registrations will normally be conducted through Campus Connect, Vernon College's on-line registration process, at the discretion of The College's administrators.
 Students should apply for admissions early to facilitate course selection and availability.

-The time, place, and method of each registration will be designated by VC officials and published in an appropriate manner together with information about courses offered during the upcoming enrollment period.
+The time, place, and method of each registration will be designated by Vernon College officials and published in an appropriate manner together with information about courses offered during the upcoming enrollment period.

-A schedule of classes is published for each major campus or learning center so that students may, with the assistance of their advisor or counselor, select courses which will meet the requirements of their chosen certificate or degree program.
-Lists of Internet and interactive video classes are also published in the class schedules.
+A schedule of classes is published, as well as available online, for the campus and learning centers so that students may, with the assistance of their advisor or counselor, select courses which will meet the requirements of their chosen certificate or degree program.
+Lists of Internet and interactive video classes are also published in the class schedules and are available online.